waimea-lrdiack/level-2-programming-assessment/docs/test-results.md

 ### Expected Test Result

-I expect the coin to disappear from the grid it is currently in and move into another grid.
+I expect the coin to disappear from the grid it is currently in and move into the grid to its left.
 If the coin is in the first grid I expect it to be removed from the game.

 ---